As a data scientist at Sharegate, I’m always on the lookout for better ways to visualize data.

-A few months ago, I started using Power BI, a user-friendly data visualization and reporting tool created by Microsoft.
-I find it especially useful to report on SharePoint folders and lists regularly—which is a great way to ensure end users are adopting a tool and using it properly.
-Now I’m hooked!
+Power BI is a user-friendly data visualization and reporting tool created by Microsoft.
+It’s especially useful to report on SharePoint folders and lists regularly—which is a great way to ensure end users are adopting a tool and using it properly.

-- Introduce you to Power BI and cover some reports that can easily complement ShareGate’s built-in reports to gain fully visibility on your SharePoint environments.
+- Introduce you to Power BI and cover some reports that can easily complement ShareGate’s built-in reports to gain full visibility on your SharePoint environments.

-- Teach you how to configure Microsoft Flow to automatically send Power BI relevant data
+- Teach you how to configure Power Automate to send relevant data to Power BI automatically.

 What is Power BI?

-Power BI is a data visualization tool that’s available for free through your Microsoft account.
-Power BI provides cloud-based business intelligence (BI) services, as well as a desktop-based interface—both of which enable you to create your own reports and dashboards for custom visualizations.
+Power BI is a data visualization tool.
+It provides cloud-based business intelligence (BI) services, as well as a desktop-based interface—both of which enable you to create your own reports and dashboards for custom visualizations.

-- It’s free.
-Yes, there’s a Pro version that lets users present even more data.
-But you should be just fine with the free version for most of your reports.
+- Power BI Desktop is always free.
+Yes, there are pro and premium versions that allow users to present even more data, but you should be just fine with the free version for most of your reports.

 - No coding necessary.
 You can configure your data using simple operations—or use Simili-Excel operations for even more flexibility.
 These are called DAX basics operations.

 - Sharing dashboards has never been easier.
-In Office 365, sharing dashboards has never been easier.
-You can share dashboards with only some individuals—like everyone in an Office 365 Group—and the online versions are all accessible through your Microsoft Services page.
+Sharing options are easy to customize.
+You may want to share dashboards with one person or everyone in a Microsoft 365 group.
 You can even share your dashboards with guests.
+Plus, the online versions are all accessible through your Microsoft Services page.

-At ShareGate, every employee goes through rigorous training on how to use our tools.
-So I built a Power BI dashboard to monitor the lessons being created and updated on the ShareGate team site—that way I can make sure employees are constantly collaborating to keep the training material current.
+For example, at ShareGate, every employee goes through rigorous training on how to use our tools.
+We use a custom Power BI dashboard to monitor the lessons being created and updated on the ShareGate team site—that way, we can make sure employees are constantly collaborating to keep the training material current.

 How to create a Power BI dashboard

-Although Power BI has two versions (Online and for Desktop), I suggest using the Desktop version to create the dashboard.
+Although Power BI has two versions (online and for desktop), we suggest starting with the desktop version to create the dashboard since it’s free.
 Then you can publish it through Power BI Online to share it with your colleagues.

-Once Power BI is open, click on the Get Data button from the Home tab on the ribbon to access the data sources that are available.
+Once Power BI is open, click the Get Data button from the Home tab on the ribbon to access the available data sources.

 You should see three types of available SharePoint data connectors: